-- ^The sources below disagree as to the muzzle velocity and ranges of these guns.
+- ^The sources below disagree as to the shell weight, muzzle velocity and ranges of these guns.
 I have chosen to use those figures given in "Naval Weapons of World War Two."

 - ^Peace-time outfit of Alberico da Barbiano class was 140 AP and 140 HE which was increased by about 50 percent during World War II.
 This was significantly less than the outfits carried by cruisers of other navies but this was somewhat offset by the fact that the Italian cruisers were not expected to operate far from home and so could be easily resupplied.

 |110 lbs.
 (55 kg) AP (original)||45 degrees||3,199 fps (975 mps)||31,060 yards (28,400 m)|